Metering data processing

 Rule: None

-Note: this must be done from the start of the meter readings.
-If done later, the values recorded from the Shared meter must be manually copied to the new Shared Surplus meter.
+Note: This must be done from the beginning of the meter readings.
+If done later, the readings from the Common meter must be manually copied to the new Common Surplus meter.

-Received data may contain abnormal data (incorrect registers, resets, external data sources, etc.).
+The received data may contain anomalies (wrong registers, reset to 0, external data sources, etc.).
 It is possible to replace this consumption data with 0 via the "trigger" parameter:

 Key